WSU-kduncan/s24cicd-thornburyjac/Project5/README-CD.md

 [Install]
 WantedBy=multi-user.target
 ```
+So this is the file for the webhook.service.
+While I am not very familiar with how to configure these, you can see that there is a condition that webhook.conf exists, and that if that condition is met the service starts running this command `/usr/bin/webhook -nopanic -hooks /etc/webhook.conf -verbose`.
+That command uses the /usr/bin/webhook program with the options -nopanic and -verbose and is provided the path to the hook(s) to use which is the /etc/webhook.conf file I created.
+Alternatively I could create my own hooks file, and point this file to it by altering the condition line to ConditionPathExists=/path/to/hooks/file and command `/usr/bin/webhook -nopanic -hooks /path/to/hooks/file -verbose`.
+If you wanted to do this manually, you could just run the command `webhook -nopanic -hooks /etc/webhook.conf -verbose` as long as webhook was configured correctly.

 - Now we need to setup an automatic process, ideally using our github workflow run, to trigger the hook to run the script when we push a fresh image to Dockerhub.
 While webhook.service is running, we need to send a HTTP get or post request to http://34.199.215.59:9000/hooks/redeploy-webhook
 - Added the below webhook to github...